Exam Physiology: Wearable Data

 1. Sort the hr column.
 What is the greatest heart rate observed?
 Which student was this?
 Take a screenshot of your evidence.

-2. Which two students had the greatest eda values?
+2. Which student had the greatest eda values?
+Which exam was this?
 Take a screenshot of your evidence.

 Part 3